EanNewton/Citrus/Preserves/Lime-Pickled Red Onions.md

-# Sweet Lime Pickle

-Makes about 1 x 500 ml / 2 cup jar
+# Lime-Pickled Red Onions

 ---

 ## Ingredients

+* 1 large red onion, thinly sliced
-* 5 limes, plus 150 ml / 10 tbsp lime juice
+* 100 ml / 7 tbsp lime juice
-* 75 g fine sea salt
-* 200 g granulated sugar
-* 1 tsp allspice berries
+* 1 tsp salt
+* A few cracked peppercorns

+## To serve

+* Freshly chopped herbs, such as coriander (cilantro) or parsley
-* 1 tsp black peppercorns
+* 1 tsp sumac
-* 2 cloves

 ---

 ## Steps

-1. Give the limes a good wash under hot water.
-Dry off, then top and tail quite generously.
-Slice the limes thinly, then arrange in a single layer over kitchen paper.
-Spinkle over half the salt, then cover with more kitchen paper and leave to stand for 5 hours.
-2. Turn over the lime slices (you should see that the salt has dissolved) and cover with the remaining salt, and a layer of kitchen paper.
-Leave for another few hours or, even better, overnight.
-3. Rinse the lime slices thoroughly to get rid of any excess salt, then put in a saucepan and cover with water.
-Bring to the boil, turn down and simmer very gently for around 30 minutes until the lime slices are tender but still intact.
-Drain carefully into a warmed sterilized jar.
-4. While you are simmering the lime slices, make the spiced syrup.
-Put the sugar, lime juice, and spices in a saucepan with 75ml / 5 tbsp water.
-Heat slowly until the sugar has
+1. Put the onions in a bowl and pour over freshly boiled water to cover.
+Leave to stand for 20 seconds then drain.
+2. In a small bowl, mix the lime juice with the salt.
+Pour over the onions, add the peppercorns and stir to combine.
+If serving straight away, leave to stand for at least 30 minutes.
+Otherwise, transfer to a sterilized jar and store in the refrigerator until needed.
+3. To serve, add the fresh herbs (choose whichever matches the dish you are serving it with) and a sprinkling of sumac.